-Culture is a devolved topic.
 The National Assembly has power to legislate in relation to arts and crafts; museums and galleries; libraries; archives and historical records; and cultural activities and projects.
-This competence is subject to a number of exceptions including: public lending rights; broadcasting; classification of films and video recordings; government indemnities for objects on loan and payments to Her Majesty’s Revenue and Customs in respect of property accepted in satisfaction of tax, apart from property in which there is a Welsh national interest.
+However certain matters in relation to culture are reserved and are not within the Assembly’s legislative competence.
+These are broadcasting and other media; the British Broadcasting Corporation; public lending rights; government indemnities for objects on loan and payments to Her Majesty’s Revenue and Customs in respect of property accepted in satisfaction of tax and the disposal of such property.

 The core of the law in this subject is to be found in primary legislation (or ‘statutes’) made by either the UK Parliament or the National Assembly.